kbseah/genome-bin-tools/README.md

 Use AMPHORA2 (https://github.com/martinwu/AMPHORA2) or Phyla-AMPHORA (https://github.com/martinwu/Phyla_AMPHORA) to identify conserved marker genes in your assembly, and to assign a taxonomic position.
 Parse the output of their script Phylotyping.pl (here called `phylotype.result`) for import into R:

 ```
- $ perl parse_phylotype_result.pl -p phylotype.result
+ $ perl parse_phylotype_result.pl -p phylotype.result > phylotype.result.parsed
 ```

-This generates a file called phylotype.result.parsed which will be imported into R.
+This generates a file called `phylotype.result.parsed` which will be imported into R.

 ### 1c.
 Identify rRNA genes (optional)

-Use barrnap (http://www.vicbioinformatics.com/software.barrnap.shtml) to detect SSU rRNA genes in the assembly, and assign phylotype using Usearch (http://www.drive5.com/usearch/) against a curated SILVA (www.arb-silva.de/) database.
+Use barrnap (http://www.vicbioinformatics.com/software.barrnap.shtml) to detect SSU rRNA genes in the assembly, and assign phylotype by extacting sequences using fastaFrombed (http://bedtools.readthedocs.org/en/latest/) and then using Usearch (http://www.drive5.com/usearch/) against a curated SILVA (www.arb-silva.de/) database.
 The database has to be prepared in a specific way (instructions to come) but is identical to the Usearch-indexed database used by PhyloFlash (https://bitbucket.org/HGV/phyloflash.git).
 PhyloFlash is also a great tool, why not check it out?
 (Disclosure: I helped to develop PhyloFlash).

 The rRNA extraction and output parsing is done with a wrapper script:
 ```
- $ perl get_ssu_for_genome_bin_tools.pl -d <path/to/ssu/database> -c <number_CPUs> -a assembly.fasta -o <output_prefix>
+ $ perl get_ssu_for_genome_bin_tools.pl -d <path/to/ssu/database> -c <number_CPUs> -a HPminus_assembly.fasta -o <output_prefix>
 ```

-This generates a file called <output_prefix>.ssu.tab which will be imported into R.
+This generates a file called <output_prefix>.ssu.tab (in the example data, HPminus.ssu.tab) which will be imported into R.

 ### 1d.
 Identify tRNA genes (optional)

 Use tRNAscan-SE version 1.23 (http://selab.janelia.org/tRNAscan-SE/) to find tRNA genes.

 ```
- $ tRNAscan-SE -G -o trnascan.results assembly.fasta
+ $ tRNAscan-SE -G -o HPminus.trna.tab HPminus_assembly.fasta
 ```

-The output trnascan.results is directly imported into R.
+The output HPminus.trna.tab is directly imported into R.

 ### 1e.
 Do a quick preliminary plot